Timeout Middleware¶

 api.Use(middleware.Timeout(5 * time.Second))

-// Slow endpoints (file uploads, reports)
+// Slow endpoints — uploads, reports

-slow := app.Group("/slow")
+slow := app.Group("/exports")

 slow.Use(middleware.Timeout(5 * time.Minute))